 Thurmont is a somewhat small town located in the state of Maryland.
 With a population of 6,454 people and four constituent neighborhoods, Thurmont is the 113th largest community in Maryland.

 Thurmont is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Thurmont is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Thurmont who work in office and administrative support (14.23%), teaching (12.27%), and management occupations (6.78%).
+There are especially a lot of people living in Thurmont who work in office and administrative support (15.62%), teaching (9.08%), and sales jobs (6.51%).

-The percentage of people in Thurmont who are college-educated is somewhat higher than the average US community of 21.84%: 28.63% of adults in Thurmont have at least a bachelor's degree.
+The overall education level of Thurmont is somewhat higher than in the average US city of 21.84%: 26.60% of adults 25 and older in the town have at least a bachelor's degree.

-The per capita income in Thurmont in 2010 was $30,652, which is middle income relative to Maryland, and upper middle income relative to the rest of the US.
-This equates to an annual income of $122,608 for a family of four.
+The per capita income in Thurmont in 2010 was $32,282, which is middle income relative to Maryland, and wealthy relative to the rest of the US.
+This equates to an annual income of $129,128 for a family of four.
 However, Thurmont contains both very wealthy and poor people as well.

 The most common language spoken in Thurmont is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Tagalog.